c-mcg/generic-jsx-transpiler/README.md

 const testJsx = `const ele = <div/>`

-// This will simple output '<div/>' in place of any JSX blocks function serialize(parsedComponent){
+// This will simply output '<div/>' in place of any JSX blocks function serialize(parsedComponent){
   return `<div/>`;
 };